KlipperScreen/KlipperScreen/README.md

 # KlipperScreen

 > [!IMPORTANT]
-> This fork has modifications from the original software, see the [Syncraft document](SYNCRAFT.md).
+> This fork includes modifications to the original software, see the [Syncraft document](SYNCRAFT.md).

 KlipperScreen is a touchscreen GUI that interfaces with [Klipper](https://github.com/Klipper3d/klipper) via [Moonraker](https://github.com/arksine/moonraker).
 It allows you to switch between multiple printers and access them from a single location.
 Notably, it doesn't need to run on the same host as your printer; you can install it on another device and configure the IP address to connect to the printer.